pdiveris/PlanDotCom/README.md

 ## KNOWN ISSUES
 - When hovering over using **Firefox**, if one moves to the Volume controls to enable sound and then leaves, the video stops.
 That's due to Mozilla's implementation of the Video element.
 I can think f a fix, but I've run out of time.
 - I don't like the `startPreview`, `endPreview` legacy JS code in the `.ts` file.
 They should be in a provider.
 However, I had issues getting this to work, and I'd run out of time.
-I can elaborate if we discuss ver a call.
+I can elaborate if we discuss over a call.

 ## License